DrContrary/DrContrary.github.io/_posts/2018-11-07-image_analysis_tidyverse.md

 by treatment rather than glucose concentration as default.
 It is only for ease of viewing.
 Try removing the function to see what happens.

-Use a bargraph to vizualize the large set
+Use a bargraph to visualize the large set
 -----------------------------------------

     ggplot(mean_stats_full,